 (What worked well and what I’d do differently)

-- We now have a library of lectures that we can refer back to.
+- The team now has a library of lectures that they can refer back to.
 Having a reference set like this means it’s easy for new devs to be onboarded and for seasoned devs to brush up whenever necessary.

 - With limited time and resources, I couldn’t provide as many code examples and quizzes as I had hoped.
 My coworker and I only had time to put together those two quizzes, so finding more opportunities for active learning might have boosted the team’s understanding of the material even more.